JanosMozer/black-hole-simulations/README.md

 This project has known compatibility issues on macOS systems.
 The primary 3D visualization relies on OpenGL compute shaders, which require **OpenGL 4.3** or higher. macOS officially supports up to **OpenGL 4.1**.

 Due to this limitation, the project will automatically use a fallback 3D rendering mode on Mac systems.
-This fallback mode provides an interactive 3D view of the warped spacetime grid and celestial objects but does not include the advanced ray-traced gravitational lensing effects.
+This fallback uses a CPU-based ray tracer to accurately simulate the gravitational lensing effect.
+However, because this is computationally intensive and does not use the GPU, the rendering resolution has been lowered to maintain usable performance.
+Even with this adjustment, the simulation was quite slow during testing on a MacBook, so the 3D visualization may not be 100% fluid or accurate.

 ## Dependencies